Skip to content

 needlessMut

-default: "warning"
+default: "warn"

 This lint reports mutable items that are never mutated: